helping dogs and cats live better through alternative medicine

 How long does it take per session?

-The initial session takes the longest, as it requires a physical examination and the collecting of a fair amount of patient history.
-Once these tasks are completed, then a plan of treatment can be formulated.
-Generally we try to allow 45 to 60 minutes for the first treatment, then 30 to 45 minutes for subsequent treatments.
-Some clients prefer to drop their pets off, while others like to be present for the treatment.
+The initial pet acupuncture session at the vet takes the longest, as it requires a physical examination and the collecting of a fair amount of patient history.
+Once these tasks are completed, then a plan of treatment can be formulated by the veterinarian.
+Generally, we try to allow 45 to 60 minutes for the first treatment, then 30 to 45 minutes for subsequent treatments.
+Some clients prefer to drop their pets off, while others like to be present for the treatment while the veterinarian is administering the acupuncture needles.

 How long until we see the results of acupuncture for my pet?

 Every patient is different.
-Some see results within two to three sessions; for others, it is closer to six sessions.
-Because of this, we encourage a minimum of six sessions.
-We initially see patients weekly to every other week depending on the problem and its severity.
-Once we have seen improvement, we will decrease the frequency of visits until we reach a point of maintenance.
+Some see results within two to three sessions; for other animals, it is closer to six sessions.
+Because of this, our veterinarian encourages a minimum of six sessions.
+Our canton veterinarian will initially see patients weekly to every other week depending on the problem and its severity.
+Once we have seen improvement, we will decrease the frequency of visits for your pet until we reach a point of maintenance.
 This may be every few months to once every 6-12 months.
 Again, each patient and problem varies.